2008 IndyCar Series: Round 17: Peak Antifreeze & Motor Oil Indy 300

-The final points race saw Hélio Castroneves winning his second round of the season, having started dead last after being demoted to the rear of the grid due to him illegally moving his car below the white line during qualifications.
+The final points race saw Hélio Castroneves winning his second round of the season, having started from last position after being demoted to the rear of the grid due to him illegally moving his car below the white line during qualifications.
 His drive from 28th to first was the farthest back a driver has won an IndyCar Series race from.
 The Brazilian held off the newly crowned champion Scott Dixon by 0.0033 seconds or 12+1/8 in, in the second closest finish in the twelve-year history of the series.
 The race was originally given to Dixon by what would have been a closest winning margin of 0.0010 seconds, but the result was changed following a review.
 Hideki Mutoh claimed rookie of the year after he finished 22nd and Justin Wilson could finish no higher than 11th.